How classic car-friendly is your state?

 Total Grade: 555

 Pennsylvania has two different vintage vehicle designations (Antique and Classic) with different restrictions.
-Tags for classics are available for anything older than 15 years old.
+Classic car tags are available for anything older than 15 years old.
 Antique plates are for 25 years old or older.

-The restrictions define “occasional use” of a classic or antique vehicle as “no more than one day a week” (in bold letters), which seems extremely restrictive.
-“Classic cars have a permanent registration but require yearly inspection,” says Brian Padnes, who owns a 1984 Land Rover.
-“Inspections can be done by any licensed shop, so most are kind to older vehicles.
-Antique are emissions-exempt, and I believe classic are too since they fall into the ‘drive less than 5K miles’ category.”
+The restrictions say that the “occasional use” of a classic or antique vehicle is “no more than one day a week” in bold letters, which seems pretty restrictive.
+“Classic cars have a permanent registration but require yearly inspection,” Brian Padnes learned after registering his 1984 Land Rover.
+“Inspections can be done by any licensed shop so most are kind to older vehicles.
+Antique are emissions exempt and I believe classic are too as they fall into the ‘drive less than 5k miles’ category for PA.”

-Taxes are significant, too.
-There’s no excise tax, but the state sales tax is 6 percent.
+Tax is pretty significant, too.
+There’s no excise tax, but the state sales tax is 6%.
 Registering a car in Allegheny County means you’ll pay an additional percent on top of that.
-If you register in Philadelphia, add 2 percent.
-“For cars older than 1976 (the last year that Pennsylvania plates were dated), you can restore an old license plate for the vehicle with a year that matches,” Padnes says.
+If you register in Philadelphia, it’s 2% on top.
+“For cars older than 1976 (the last year the plates were dated) you can restore an old license plate for the vehicle with a year that matches,” Brian tells us.
 “I got my father an old dealer plate for his 1972 Volvo P1800ES.”

 39. Indiana